 I don’t enjoy working from a copy without all my own markings.
-These annotations will include fingerings (essential for certain passage work and especially for more demanding or lengthy pieces such as studies or concertos), dynamics, pedalling, phrasing, and inspirational or personal markings as well.
+These annotations will include fingerings, essential for certain passage work and especially for more demanding or lengthy pieces such as studies or concertos, as well as dynamics, pedalling, phrasing, and inspirational or personal markings as well.
 They are not a necessity, but they do really aid quick, easy study.
 There are various schools of thoughts on this subject and some musicians write very few details into their scores, but this practice can be very helpful particularly when teaching.

 Learning a piece of music is a demanding process and one which very much relies on mental work as well as the more obvious physical activity.
 With this in mind, anything that makes a complicated process easier should be embraced.
 Many teachers like to write their student’s weekly lesson notes in a notebook, but I prefer to write directions on their music.
 This way pupils never forget what work needs to be done for the next lesson.

 To learn quickly, a piece should be analyzed thoroughly.
-Some choose to work at their piece in a different musical order to that written (i.e. practising backwards), or focus on complex passages first, so breaking the piece into small sections is advisable.
-Most pieces follow a specific musical form, so start your study by identifying this form and marking it on the score (look for thematic material, repetitions or similar passages, key changes and the obvious climactic points) then mark them up.
+Some choose to work at their piece in a different musical order to that written (that is, practising backwards), or focus on complex passages first, so breaking the piece into small sections is advisable.
+Most pieces follow a specific musical form, so start your study by identifying this form and marking it on the score, look for thematic material, repetitions or similar passages, key changes and the obvious climactic points, then mark them up.
 This will also help to structure your practice sessions.

-Most pianists like to write fingerings into a piece.
-This is crucial because correct fingerings aid smooth playing.
-Fingerings (numberings which tell a player which finger is needed play each note) all written into a score will help swift learning; every time you return to play the piece you will be reminded of the right fingerings (because they are immediately in your eye line as you read the music) and in time, this will become a permanent habit.
+Fingerings are important, because they aid smooth playing.
+Fingerings, or numberings which tell a player which finger is needed play each note, all written into a score will help swift learning; every time you return to play the piece you will be reminded of the right fingerings, and in time, this will become a permanent habit.

 Those who have difficulty keeping time might need extra help regarding counting or beating.
 It’s a good idea to write every beat in every bar, and this is especially important for inexperienced players or beginners.
-A break down or subdivision of beats in each bar is useful too, along with metronome markings (which are not automatically marked in many scores but need addressing and working out in a lesson).
-It’s easy to forget practice tempos so this is another good reason to write them down on the music.
+A break down or subdivision of beats in each bar is useful too, along with metronome markings, which are not automatically marked in many scores, but need addressing and working out in a lesson.
+It’s easy to forget practice tempos, and this is another good reason to write them down on the music.

 We all tend to forget details as we practice.
-Whether dynamics, pedalling or phrasing (especially phrasing), so highlighting these details is a great idea.
+Whether dynamics, pedalling or phrasing, so highlighting these details is a great idea.
 Again, this way, they become much more noticeable when reading the score.
 Whilst we must observe a composer’s original markings, sometimes ‘extra’ reminders are necessary.
-These can include accentuation (it’s easy to ignore a sforzando, but when it is circled in pencil it is that much harder to forget!), articulation, or any number of musical directions.
+These can include accentuation, articulation, or any number of musical directions.

 Small children especially benefit from extra score markings.
 They often like to draw little pictures at the side of their pieces and adults will occasionally write inspirational reminders helping conjure suitable images or atmospheres for particular works.